-Great way to see content from Feeds created in the Umajin Cloud/Dashboard.
+Great way to see content from Feeds created in the Umajin Cloud.
 Source types can be csv, xml, rss, jsn, product_list, Twitter, Facebook Posts, Facebook Events, Cloud Folder.
-Once you have created a design for your Master to sit on a page, it is easily populated from the data entered into the Feed lists you have created in the Umajin Cloud/Dashboard.
+Once you have created a design for your Master to sit on a page, it is easily populated from the data entered into the Feed lists you have created in the Umajin Cloud.
 Great for showing specials/special deals.

 Setting up a Feed List

-Please Note: This video was created using Umajin version 1.2.0 so there have been UI and naming changes in 1.7.
+Please Note: This video was created using Umajin version 1.2.0 so there have been UI and naming changes with new versions of Umajin.
 The basic functionality, however, remains much the same.

 - Templates are now called Masters

 - The CMS is now called the Umajin Cloud/Dashboard